LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 2. `Success`.
 The FSM has found a match.
 3. `fail`.
 The FSM has found that the string does not match.

-We can define these as consts of a specific type.
+We can define these as constants of a specific type.

 ```go
 type Status string